The Formation of Dwarf Galaxy Disks: Discussion

 \subsection{Trends in the Size-sSFR Relation}

 In Section \ref{sec:size-sSFR relation}, we present the size-sSFR relation of our sample and define two populations of galaxies based on size (a $R_e = 2$ kpc cutoff), which we label as compact and extended galaxies.
 In particular, we note that extended galaxies start as compact galaxies at high redshifts, but experience a period of gradual growth that increases their size beyond $2$ kpc.
 We find that the primary driver of size growth is the formation and gradual accumulation of stars in stellar disks.
-These results are consistent with the observations of \cite{patel18}, who find, based on the bulge-to-total light ratios of their sample, that extended intermediate mass galaxies ($9 < M_{\star} < 9.5$ \lmsol) with sSFRs higher than $10^{-10}\ {\rm yr}^{-1} $ are predominantly disk-dominated systems.

 On timescales shorter than $1$ Gyr, we do not find appreciable changes in galaxy size in our simulations (see top panel of Figure \ref{fig:r_and_m_hist}).
 Pronounced size transitions in our sample, involving transitions between compact and extended regimes, are largely governed by the buildup or destruction of stellar disks.
-While we do not see size changes associated with SFR changes, we do see fluctuations in the SFR on $0.1-03$ Gyr timescales, in line with timescales as suggested by data \citep{2011ApJ...739....5W, 2019ApJ...881...71E, 2020MNRAS.498..430I, 2025arXiv250616510M}.
+While we do not see size changes associated with SFR changes, we do see fluctuations in the SFR on $0.1-0.3$ Gyr timescales, in line with timescales as suggested by data \citep{2011ApJ...739....5W, 2019ApJ...881...71E, 2020MNRAS.498..430I, 2025arXiv250616510M}.
 A full exploration of that variation is beyond the scope of this work and will be addressed in a follow-up study.
 Differences in breathing modes (appreciable size fluctuation) between our sample and those predicted by \cite{ElBadry16} are potentially due to strongly bursty feedback in the FIRE simulations.
 Lastly, we note that our sample is purposefully restricted to isolated systems, which limits external perturbations that might otherwise trigger extreme starbursts or rapid quenching.
 As such, we do not capture the full range of specific star formation rates seen in denser environments, and in general, we expect isolated field dwarfs to remain star-forming \citep{2012ApJ...757...85G}.

 As discussed in Section \ref{sub:Conditions for Disk Growth}, gas supply, which can be quantified by gas fractions, also plays a key role in shaping the size–sSFR relation.
 Disk galaxies with higher gas fractions can sustain higher star formation rates ($-10 \lessapprox {\rm sSFR}/{\rm yr}^{-1} \lessapprox -9$) and build extended stellar disks, carrying them into the extended and even low surface brightness regime \citep[e.g.,][]{NIHAO2019, Wright2025}.
 In contrast, systems with low gas fractions, usually due to feedback from mergers (see Section \ref{sub:Compact Disk Example} for gas poor disk galaxy), are more likely to exhibit suppressed star formation ($-11 \lessapprox {\rm sSFR}/{\rm yr}^{-1} \lessapprox -10$) and remain compact regardless of morphology.